scala/scala3/docs/docs/reference/inline.md

         //    val y3 = y2 * x  // ^5
         //    y3 * y3          // ^10

-Parameters of inline methods can themselves be marked `inline`.
-This means that the argument of an inline method is itself inlined in the inlined body of the method.
-Using this scheme, we can define a zero-overhead `foreach` method that translates into a straightforward while loop without any indirection or
-overhead:

-    inline def foreach(inline op: Int => Unit): Unit = {
-      var i = from
-      while (i < end) {
-        op(i)
-        i += 1
-      }
-    }
+Parameters of transparent methods can themselves be marked `transparent`.
+This means that actual arguments to these parameters must be constant expressions.

 ### Relationship to `@inline`.

-Existing Scala defines a `@inline` annotation which is used as a hint for the backend to inline.
-For most purposes, this annotation is superseded by the `inline` modifier.
-The modifier is more powerful than the annotation: Expansion is guaranteed instead of best effort, it happens in the frontend instead of in the backend, and it also applies to method arguments and recursive methods.
+Scala also defines a `@inline` annotation which is used as a hint for the backend to inline.
+The `transparent` modifier is a more powerful
+option: Expansion is guaranteed instead of best effort, it happens in the frontend instead of in the backend, and it also applies to recursive methods.

-Since `inline` is now a keyword, it would be a syntax error to write `@inline`.
-However, one can still refer to the annotation by putting it in backticks, i.e.

-    @`inline` def ...

-The Dotty compiler ignores `@inline` annotated definitions.
-To cross compile between both Dotty and Scalac, we introduce a new `@forceInline` annotation which is equivalent to the new `inline` modifier.
-Note that Scala 2 ignores the `@forceInLine` annotation, and one must use both annotations to inline across the two compilers (i.e. `@forceInline @inline`).
+To cross compile between both Dotty and Scalac, we introduce a new `@forceInline` annotation which is equivalent to the new `transparent` modifier.
+Note that Scala 2 ignores the `@forceInline` annotation, so one must use both annotations to guarantee inlining for Dotty and at the same time hint inlining for Scala 2 (i.e. `@forceInline @inline`).

 ### The definition of constant expression

-Right-hand sides of inline values and of arguments for inline parameters must be constant expressions in the sense defined by the [SLS § 6.24](https://www.scala-lang.org/files/archive/spec/2.12/06-expressions.html#constant-expressions), including "platform-specific" extensions such as constant folding of
+Right-hand sides of transparent values and of arguments for transparent parameters must be constant expressions in the sense defined by the [SLS § 6.24](https://www.scala-lang.org/files/archive/spec/2.12/06-expressions.html#constant-expressions), including "platform-specific" extensions such as constant folding of